YelChristensen/typescript-eatout/README.md

 ## To see the MVP on Heroku, navigate here: https://safe-garden-52184.herokuapp.com/

+Please enter a valid postcode, as the postcode validation has not been set up yet.

 ### Techologies

 The app was built using **"create-react-app"**.
 At the moment the app is only web-based.
 I used **React Hooks** for this project and **Material UI** for styling.